-- Foster educational equity, access, opportunity, mobility, and preparation for employment based upon type of nursing education.
+- Fostering quality, equity, access, opportunity, mobility, and preparation for practice, or transition-to-practice, at all levels of nursing preparation